The Psychological Toll of Fleas: How Infestations Affect Your Pet's Well-Being

 Depression-Like Symptoms

 Chronic flea infestations can manifest as depression-like symptoms in pets.
-Persistent discomfort and the inability to find relief may lead to a subdued demeanor, lack of interest in activities, and a decrease in overall energy levels.
-Recognizing these signs is crucial for prompt intervention and effective flea control.
+Persistent discomfort and the inability to find relief may lead to a subdued demeanour, lack of interest in activities, and a decrease in overall energy levels.
+Recognising these signs is crucial for prompt intervention and effective flea control.
+For dogs, a long-acting treatment like NexGard Spectra covers fleas, ticks, heartworm, and intestinal worms in one monthly chew — simplifying prevention and reducing the risk of chronic infestations.

 Impact on Bonding